ychulovskyy/wix-ui/packages/wix-ui-core/src/components/segmented-toggle/README.md

 ### Behavior
-**SegmentedToggle** should be viewed as a replacement to a radio group in all aspects and should mimic its "native" counterpart (meaning a group of `<input type="radio" name="..."/>`) behavior.
+**SegmentedToggle** mostly mimics native radio group (meaning a group of `<input type="radio" name="..."/>`) in behavior.
+Unlike native radio group, this type of selector must always start with an option selected. `value` property is required to force it, and if it matches none of its the children `value` properties the first option is selected.

 #### Validation
 Aside from supplying a simplified usage with `<SimpleToggleOption>` this component doesn't validate that children conform to the required interface.
-This can lead to unexpected behaviors
+This can lead to unexpected behaviors when using custom option component.  `<SimpleToggleOption>` should suffice most use cases so using it is recommended.

 #### Edge case handling